 This visit held a special meaning for our team: three of our colleagues present that day are themselves former students at the school.
 A heartfelt homecoming, filled with gratitude, and a powerful reminder that anything is possible.

 We brought along a few assistive technologies.
-StellarTrek helped demonstrate how a talking GPS can guide a route or read a sign.
-With the Victor Reader, some students listened to audiobooks and podcasts with ease.
-The BrailleNote Touch Plus, a smart braille notetaker, sparked curiosity for writing, research, and even coding.
-The Monarch, with its multiline braille and tactile tablet, offered a new way to explore braille text and tactile graphics.
-Finally, the Ray-Ban Meta smart glasses, equipped with a voice assistant, opened discussions on everyday uses, from visual assistance to listening to music.
+The StellarTrek gave students a chance to explore how a talking GPS can help navigate a route or read a sign.
+With the Victor Reader, some listened to audiobooks and podcasts with ease.
+The BrailleNote Touch Plus, our intelligent braille notetaker, sparked curiosity for writing, research, and even coding.
+The Monarch tablet, with its multiline braille and tactile display, offered a new way to explore braille text and tactile graphics.
+The Reveal 16 helped one student zoom in on the fine print of a hockey card, while the Prodigi software was used to read a poem in large print on a tablet.
+Finally, the Ray-Ban Meta smart glasses, equipped with a voice assistant, opened the door to conversations about everyday uses, from visual assistance to listening to music.

 But it was the students who truly set the tone for the visit